How Much You Will Pay to Insure a BMW 128i

 Start a Free QuoteCompare BMW 128i car insurance quotes and save on your next policy.

-• Out of 20 vehicles in the 2013 small luxury car segment, the 128i ranks second for car insurance affordability.
+• Out of 20 vehicles in the 2013 small luxury car segment, the 128i ranks third for car insurance affordability.

 How much does BMW 128i car insurance cost?